-At the forthcoming AGM, Mr Wong Kok Seong and Mr Lee Kean Cheong will be retiring pursuant to Article 107 of the Company's Constitution.
+At the forthcoming AGM, Mr Chan Kee Sieng and Mr Chan Kit Moi will be retiring pursuant to Article 107 of the Company's Constitution.
 Both of them, being eligible for re-election, have offered themselves for re-election.
-The Board of the Company and the NC have evaluated the overall contribution and performance of both Mr Wong Kok Seong and Mr Lee Kean Cheong and their participation at board and committee meetings and determined that each of them continues to possess independent thinking and the ability to exercise objective judgement on corporate matters independently.
+The Board of the Company and the NC have evaluated the overall contribution and performance of both Mr Chan Kee Sieng and Mr Chan Kit Moi and their participation at board meetings.
 The Board has accepted the NC's recommendation for their re-election to the Board.